millwardesque/overgrowth/readme.md

 	- Stay alive forever by sitting in one spot

 Important
+.
+Title screen
+.
+Track weeds pulled in addition to score
+.
+Disable debug text
 - Animated player walk
 - Weed top becomes bigger as it gets taller
 - Multiple 'tops' of weeds (aesthetic only)
 - Sound FX for weed pull
-- Title screen
-- Track weeds pulled in addition to score

 Nice-to-have
 - Multiple types / grow patterns for weeds